While I was familiar with most of the other games in the Namco Museum collection for Switch, one that I hadn’t come across before was Sky Kid.

 The game’s main scoring opportunity comes from the bombing mission you’re supposed to accomplish on each level.
 You don’t start the level with a bomb, however, so you have to swoop down and pick it up partway through the level, then release it with the appropriate timing to hit your target when you finally reach it.
 Too early or too late and you’ll only damage the target; you need to hit it bang (sorry) in the middle to destroy it completely.
 And to make matters more difficult, if your plane goes into a spin, you’ll drop your bomb right there, so once you’ve picked it up you’ll need to fly a lot more cautiously to prevent this from happening.

 At the conclusion of each level, you’re awarded medals for completing the bombing mission as well as destroying significant numbers of air and/or ground targets.
-These bonuses are significant, particularly in the later, longer levels, so those aiming for high scores will want to ensure their accuracy is on point and that they’re taking care of targets both on the ground and in the skies.
+These bonuses are substantial, particularly in the later, longer levels, so those aiming for high scores will want to ensure their accuracy is on point and that they’re taking care of targets both on the ground and in the skies.
 Like many of Namco’s other arcade games, you’ll find that scoring points starts out as a seemingly slow process, with that initial high score appearing to be forever out of reach, but the longer you survive, the more quickly you’re able to rack up points, tens of thousands at a time by the fourth or fifth mission.